 On Tuesday we went to the beach!
 I got to put my feet in the Indian ocean!
 It was beautiful and restful.
 We were supposed to go snorkeling and that morning the company called and said it was too rough to go out.
 We were a little disappointed, but I think God knew that we just needed a time of rest and rejuvenation.
 We had fun looking for seashells and I even saw a small eel while looking in the tide pools.
 The water was beautifully turquoise and the sand white, just beautiful!

 Thursday we were back at the orphanage, this time we did True love waits with the older orphans.
 It was not as exciting as earlier in the week, but I pray that God will use what we taught them.
 We also gave them the goodie bags we had put together for them!
 You would have thought it was Christmas!
-They were so loud and excited!
-It was such a fun way to end our time in Mozambique!
+They were so loud and

 I have more to share about our safari, but I think I will save it for another post as this one is already long enough!
 I am just so thankful that God called me to go!
 I felt truly blessed by this experience.
 I also want to say thank you again to everyone who helped me to get there and helped my family while I was away, there are not enough words to express how grateful I am!